Lowell E. English

-Lowell Edward English (July 8, 1915 – September 29, 2005) was a highly decorated officer in the United States Marine Corps with the rank of major general who served in World War II, Korea and Vietnam.
-He is most noted for his service as assistant division commander, 3rd Marine Division during Vietnam War and later as commanding general, Task Force Delta.
-He completed his career as commanding general, Marine Corps Recruit Depot San Diego in 1969.
+Lowell Edward English (July 8, 1915 – September 29, 2005) was a highly decorated officer in the United States Marine Corps who served in World War II, Korea, and Vietnam.
+He is most noted for his service as assistant division commander of 3rd Marine Division during the Vietnam War and, later, as commander of Task Force Delta.
+He rose to the rank of major general and completed his career in 1969 as commanding general of Marine Corps Recruit Depot San Diego.

 Early career

-English was born in Fairbury, Nebraska, on July 8, 1915, and completed the high school in Lincoln, Nebraska.
-He subsequently attended the University of Nebraska and graduated in summer 1938 with Bachelor of Arts degree.
-During his time at the university, he was a member of Army ROTC unit and also played three years for the varsity football team, which was one of the Big Six Champions at the time.
-He turned down an offer to play football with the Chicago Bears in favor of the Marine Corps.
+English was born in Fairbury, Nebraska, on July 8, 1915, and completed high school in Lincoln, Nebraska.
+He attended the University of Nebraska and graduated in summer 1938 with a Bachelor of Arts degree.
+In college, he was a member of Army ROTC unit and also played three years for the varsity football team, which was one of the Big Six Champions at the time.
+He turned down an offer to play football with the Chicago Bears to join the Marine Corps.

-He entered the Marine Corps service on July 1, 1938, and was commissioned second lieutenant on that date.
-English was then ordered to the Basic School at the Philadelphia Navy Yard for basic officer training, which he completed in June 1939.
-During his time at the school, English had the opportunity to work with many great names of modern Marine Corps history, when Leonard B. Cresswell, Chesty Puller, Roy M. Gulick, Howard N. Kenyon or Russell N. Jordahl served as his instructors.
+On July 1, 1938, he was commissioned a second lieutenant in the Marines.
+English was ordered to the Basic School at the Philadelphia Navy Yard for basic officer training, which he completed in June 1939.
+During his time at the school, his instructors included many great names of Marine Corps history, including Leonard B. Cresswell, Chesty Puller, Roy M. Gulick, Howard N. Kenyon, and Russell N. Jordahl.
+Many of his classmates would gain renown or general's rank: Gregory Boyington, Hugh M. Elwood, Carl J. Fleps, Edward H. Hurst, Charles J. Quilter, Donn J. Robertson and Alvin S. Sanders.

-Also many of his classmates became general officers or had very distinguished careers later: Gregory Boyington, Hugh M. Elwood, Carl J. Fleps, Edward H. Hurst, Charles J. Quilter, Donn J. Robertson and Alvin S. Sanders.
-He was subsequently attached to the Marine detachment aboard the battleship USS Nevada and participated in the patrol cruises in the Pacific Ocean.
+English was subsequently attached to the Marine detachment aboard the battleship USS Nevada and participated in the patrol cruises in the Pacific Ocean.

-After one year of sea duties, English was ordered to the Marine Corps Base San Diego, California and served as a recruit training officer until December 1940, when he joined newly activated 7th Defense Battalion under Lieutenant Colonel Lester A. Dessez.
-This new kind of Marine units was designated for the defense of the Pacific islands from the attack from the sea and air and consisted of the batteries with 5"/51 caliber guns, searchlight and aircraft sound locator and antiaircraft groups with M2 Browning and M1917 Browning machine guns.
+After a year of sea duty, English was ordered to the Marine Corps Base San Diego, California, where he served as a recruit training officer.
+In December 1940, he joined the new 7th Defense Battalion under Lieutenant Colonel Lester A. Dessez.
+This new kind of Marine unit, created to defend Pacific islands from sea and air attack, had 5"/51 caliber guns, searchlights, aircraft sound locators, and antiaircraft batteries with M2 Browning and M1917 Browning machine guns.

+English spent three months in intensive training.
+During this time, he married Eleanor R. McCallum on February 24, 1941.
+Their marriage would produce three children—Loellen Kay, Bruce Browning and Becky Lynne—and last until his death.

-English spent next three months with the intensive training, before he sailed as platoon leader to Tutuila, American Samoa in March 1941 and participated in the Rainbow Five plans.
-During his time in Tutuila, English participated in the training of 1st Samoan Battalion, a native reserve unit.
-Before he left for South Pacific, English married Eleanor R. McCallum on February 24, 1941, and their marriage lasted until his death, having three children together: Loellen Kay, Bruce Browning and Becky Lynne.
-While at Samoa, English was promoted to the rank of first lieutenant.
+In March 1941, he sailed as platoon leader to Tutuila, American Samoa, where he participated in the Rainbow Five plans; helped train 1st Samoan Battalion, a native reserve unit; and was promoted to the rank of first lieutenant.